joshuagenders/Lupi/Lupi.Examples/README.md

 `dotnet publish -c Release`

 # Running the tests
-Update `test.assemblyPath` to match the relative path from the current working directory, then execute Lupi.
+Update `test.assemblyPath` in the configuration file(s) to match the relative path from the current working directory, then execute Lupi.

 E.g.
 `dotnet run --project ../Lupi/Lupi.csproj ./Configurations/OpenWorkload.yml`